7 Power Features of WP Rocket vs SG Optimizer Compared

 WP Rocket is suggested as the best cache plugin.
 I learnt on Google that it had many good features.
 In many of the reviews I read, it was giving the best score.
 I already was using SiteGround (SG) as web hosting.

-The magic of SG is it’s default performance boosting plugin called SG Optimizer.
+The magic of SG is its default performance boosting plugin called SG Optimizer.
 I was very satisfied with its results.

 It supports GZIP compression, Browser caching, Minification of HTML, CSS, JS files, Combine CSS files, Image Optimization, Lazy Load Images etc.